 The Maspalomas area in the far south also attracts waders to the remnant of a once more extensive coastal lagoon and Tree Sparrow and Common Starling breed in this area, both rare species in the Canaries.

-The scrub around the lighthouse to the south of Maspalomas holds Southern Grey Shrike, Lesser Short-toed Lark and Canarian Pipit.
+The scrub around the lighthouse to the south of Maspalomas holds Great Grey Shrike, Lesser Short-toed Lark and Canarian Pipit.
 A variety of free-flying parrots can be seen to the north of Maspalomas around the Los Palmitos Bird Park and some have begun to breed ferally.
 Also found here is the introduced Barbary Dove and Common Waxbill but natives include Kestrel, European Turtle Dove and Plain Swift also breed.

 Birds you can see here include:

-Cory's Shearwater, Little Egret, Grey Heron, Common Buzzard, Osprey, Common Kestrel, Barbary Falcon, Red-legged Partridge, Common Quail, Common Moorhen, Eurasian Coot, Stone-curlew, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Sanderling, Little Stint, Curlew Sandpiper, Dunlin, Whimbrel, Common Redshank, Common Greenshank, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Yellow-legged Gull, Sandwich Tern, Common Tern, Rock Dove, Barbary Dove, Eurasian Collared Dove, European Turtle Dove, Monk Parakeet, Ring-necked Parakeet, Barn Owl, Long-eared Owl, Plain Swift, Pallid Swift, Eurasian Hoopoe, Great Spotted Woodpecker, Lesser Short-toed Lark, Sand Martin, Barn Swallow, Canarian Pipit, Grey Wagtail, White Wagtail, Eurasian Robin, Whinchat, Eurasian Blackbird, Song Thrush, Spectacled Warbler, Sardinian Warbler, Blackcap, Canary Islands Chiffchaff, African Blue Tit, Southern Grey Shrike, Northern Raven, Common Starling, Spanish Sparrow, Eurasian Tree Sparrow, Rock Sparrow, Common Waxbill, Chaffinch, Gran Canaria Blue Chaffinch, European Serin, Island Canary, European Greenfinch, European Goldfinch, Eurasian Linnet, Trumpeter Finch, Corn Bunting
+Cory's Shearwater, Little Egret, Grey Heron, Common Buzzard, Osprey, Common Kestrel, Barbary Falcon, Red-legged Partridge, Common Quail, Common Moorhen, Eurasian Coot, Stone-curlew, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Sanderling, Little Stint, Curlew Sandpiper, Dunlin, Whimbrel, Common Redshank, Common Greenshank, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Yellow-legged Gull, Sandwich Tern, Common Tern, Rock Dove, Barbary Dove, Eurasian Collared Dove, European Turtle Dove, Monk Parakeet, Ring-necked Parakeet, Barn Owl, Long-eared Owl, Plain Swift, Pallid Swift, Eurasian Hoopoe, Great Spotted Woodpecker, Lesser Short-toed Lark, Sand Martin, Barn Swallow, Canarian Pipit, Grey Wagtail, White Wagtail, Eurasian Robin, Whinchat, Eurasian Blackbird, Song Thrush, Spectacled Warbler, Sardinian Warbler, Blackcap, Canary Islands Chiffchaff, African Blue Tit, Great Grey Shrike, Northern Raven, Common Starling, Spanish Sparrow, Eurasian Tree Sparrow, Rock Sparrow, Common Waxbill, Chaffinch, Gran Canaria Blue Chaffinch, European Serin, Island Canary, European Greenfinch, European Goldfinch, Eurasian Linnet, Trumpeter Finch, Corn Bunting